ABOUT IPSTC

 Our Vision

-To establish IPSTC as the premier Peace Support Training, Research and Education Centre in Africa.
+To be a premier Peace Support Training, Research and Education Centre globally.

 Our Mission

-To conduct training, education and research, informing military, police and civilian personnel in all aspects of peace support operations in order to improve the effectiveness of the response to complex emergencies.
+To conduct training, education and research, to build the capacity of military, police and civilian personnel in all aspects of peace support to effectively contribute to global peace and security.

 Our Core Values

-Excellence, Professionalism, Trust, Integrity, Accountability and Gender Equality.
+Professionalism, Excellence, Accountability & Integrity, Credibility and Gender Equality.

 Goals